poweredbyniks/SQL-interview-questions/README.md

 10. Name some commands that can be used to manipulate text in T-SQL code.
 For example, a command that obtains only a portion of the text or replace a text string, etc.

-l	CHARINDEX( findTextData, textData, [startingPosition] ) – Returns the starting position of the specified expression in a character string.
+lCHARINDEX( findTextData, textData, [startingPosition] ) – Returns the starting position of the specified expression in a character string.
 The starting position is optional.

-l	LEFT( character_expression , integer_expression ) – Returns the left part of a character string with the specified number of characters.
+lLEFT( character_expression , integer_expression ) – Returns the left part of a character string with the specified number of characters.

-l	LEN( textData ) – Returns integer value of the length of the string, excluding trailing blanks.
+lLEN( textData ) – Returns integer value of the length of the string, excluding trailing blanks.

-l	LOWER ( character_expression ) – Returns a character expression after converting uppercase character data to lowercase.
+lLOWER ( character_expression ) – Returns a character expression after converting uppercase character data to lowercase.

-l	LTRIM( textData) – Removes leading blanks.
+lLTRIM( textData) – Removes leading blanks.
 PATINDEX( findTextData, textData ) – Returns integer value of the starting position of text found in the string.

-l	REPLACE( textData, findTextData, replaceWithTextData ) – Replaces occurrences of text found in the string with a new value.
+lREPLACE( textData, findTextData, replaceWithTextData ) – Replaces occurrences of text found in the string with a new value.

-l	REPLICATE( character_expression , integer_expression ) – Repeats a character expression for a specified number of times.
+lREPLICATE( character_expression , integer_expression ) – Repeats a character expression for a specified number of times.

-l	REVERSE( character_expression ) – Returns the reverse of a character expression.
+lREVERSE( character_expression ) – Returns the reverse of a character expression.

-l	RTRIM( textData) – Removes trailing blanks.
+lRTRIM( textData) – Removes trailing blanks.
 SPACE( numberOfSpaces ) – Repeats space value specified number of times.

-l	STUFF( textData, start , length , insertTextData ) – Deletes a specified length of characters and inserts another set of characters at a specified starting point.
+lSTUFF( textData, start , length , insertTextData ) – Deletes a specified length of characters and inserts another set of characters at a specified starting point.

-l	SUBSTRING( textData, startPosition, length ) – Returns portion of the string.
+lSUBSTRING( textData, startPosition, length ) – Returns portion of the string.

-l	UPPER( character_expression ) – Returns a character expression with lowercase character data converted to uppercase.
+lUPPER( character_expression ) – Returns a character expression with lowercase character data converted to uppercase.

 ### What are the three ways that Dynamic SQL can be executed?

-l	Writing a query with parameters.
+lWriting a query with parameters.

-l	Using EXEC.
+lUsing EXEC.

-l	Using sp_executesql.
+lUsing sp_executesql.

 ### In what version of SQL Server were synonyms released?
 How do synonyms work and explain its use cases?
 Synonyms were released with SQL Server 2005.

-l	Synonyms enable the reference of another object (View, Table, Stored Procedure or Function) potentially on a different server, database or schema in your environment.
+lSynonyms enable the reference of another object (View, Table, Stored Procedure or Function) potentially on a different server, database or schema in your environment.
 In simple words, the original object that is referenced in the whole code is using a completely different underlying object, but no coding changes are necessary.
 Think of this as an alias as a means to simplify migrations and application testing without the need to make any dependent coding changes.

-l	Synonyms can offer a great deal of value when converting underlying database objects without breaking front end or middle tier code.
+lSynonyms can offer a great deal of value when converting underlying database objects without breaking front end or middle tier code.
 This could be useful during a re-architecture or upgrade project.

 ### If you are a SQL Developer, how can you delete duplicate records in a table with no primary key?